Soch Kral

 Soch Kral (1782 – 29 November 1854), was a Kashmiri Sufi poet, and is a Sufi saint.

-Soch Kral was born in 1782 in the village of Inder, in the Pulwama district of Jammu and Kashmir.
+He was born in 1782 in the village of Inder, in present-day Pulwama district, Jammu and Kashmir.
 He was a potter by profession.
 He lived a simple life devoted to spirituality, monotheism and mysticism.
-His father was the Sufi poet Arif Kral, and he was a disciple of Kashmiri poet Momin Sahab R.A.
+He was the son of the Sufi poet Arif Kral.

 Soch Kral may have migrated to the village of Devsar in the Anantnag district, where his descendants are still living.
 He married but divorced his wife, and died on 29 November 1854 in Inder.
+He was a contemporary of Kashmiri Sufi poets such as Mahmud Gami, Wahab Khar, Karam Buland, and Shah Qalandar.
+Soch Kral was mentored by Sufi saint Moomin Sahib of Babgam, Pulwama.

+Published works

+In 2021, Songs of Soch Kral by Mushtaque B. Barq was published by Kitab Mahal Publishers.
+The book contains English renderings and interpretations of 23 of Soch Kral's poems, with analysis of their mystical and humanistic themes.

+In 2025, Mehfooza Jan, Head of the Department of Kashmiri at the University of Kashmir compiled Soch Kral's poetry into a 234-page book titled Kuliyati Soch Kral, published by Meezan Publishers, Srinagar.
+The book contains 45 songs, many of which were previously unknown to the public, and includes detailed commentary on his life, poetic style, and spiritual philosophy.

 Legacy

 According to a blogger on Blogspot.com, Soch Kral used poetry as a tool to enlighten the minds of people, and his work promoted Sufism in Kashmiri poetry.

 The Soch Kral Memorial College of Education in Pulwama was named after him.

 In about 2009 the state government set aside Rs 50 lakh for the development of a heritage site near the Soch Kral's shrine.
 By 2012 construction had not started.

 In 2016, at Pulwama Degree College, singer Dhananjay Kaul grouped Lal-Ded, Mahjoor, Wahab Khar, and Soch Kral as among the "Sufi greats that Pulwama has produced", and sung their poetry which he set to music.